Showing posts with label Portugal-Algarve. Show all posts

 Breakfast

-We do not go out for breakfast, and there is nothing special about a Portuguese breakfast, but I must crowbar in a mention of presunto.
+We do not go out for breakfast, and for the Portuguese at home, breakfast is little more than coffee, bread and jam, but I must crowbar in a mention of presunto.
 Portuguese has two words for ham, fiambre is wet cured ham, pink, flaccid and forgettable while presunto is air cured – very like the Spanish Serrano Ham.
 Of the many ways to enjoy presunto, none is better than smeared with a warm, runny egg-yolk.

 Presunto, a sadly broken fried egg and an over-large breakfast